 Why are engagement photos important?
 First of all if you are shy or haven't been in front of a camera much this is the best way to get comfortable.
 If don't have much experience posing for photos, or just opening a lot of time with a camera following you, this is the best opportunity to get used to before your wedding day.
 I personally think photos are the most important part of any celebration.
 Unlike cakes, expensive flowers or temporary make up they will stay with you forever.
 You will not only look back at your elopement pictures right after you receive your gallery (yay, that day is exciting!), but also years later.
 You will remember your amazing adventure step by step.. as it was happening.
 During their wedding couples often are so overwhelmed by how much is going on, that they don't remember much...till they receive their photos.

-By hiring an elopement photographer do your engagement photos you're going to see if you are a good for your big day.
+By hiring an elopement photographer to do your engagement photos you're going to see if they are a good for your big day.
 The chemistry with a photographer is so important.
 It's very likely you'll be spending the majority of your elopement day together, so the comfort level and overall vibe is crucial.
 By doing engagement photos you not only find out if you like them as a person, you like the final edited gallery but also you build that trust and comfort that's s important.

 What to Wear for Engagement Photos